Semi-Supervised Domain Generalization with Evolving Intermediate Domain: Experiments

 \subsection{Ablation Studies}

+We conduct extensive ablations studies to validate the effectiveness of APL, DCG and EID, respectively.
+Note that these experiments are implemented with closet-set SSDG setting.

-\paragraph{Ablation Studies on APL}
+\subsubsection{Ablation Studies on APL}

-We study the effectiveness of APL on SSDG by using different DA techniques in pseudo labeling stage, including DANN~\cite{DANN}, MCD~\cite{MCD}, MME~\cite{MME}, and CDAN~\cite{cdan}.
-As shown in Fig.\ref{fig:da-compare} (a), the accuracy of the pseudo labels on the unlabeled source domains is increased as the training goes on, since the domain gap in APL becomes small as EID evolves.
-The accuracy of the pseudo labels is comparable among CDAN, MCD and MME, while performing the worse in DANN.
-Connecting Fig.\ref{fig:da-compare} to Table \ref{tab:apl_dcg} (or see Fig.\ref{fig:da-compare} (b)), we can see that the accuracy of pseudo labels is roughly correlated with the DG performance.
-As shown in Table \ref{tab:apl_dcg}, we can see that CDAN-based framework performs the best in DG (Table \ref{tab:apl_dcg}) but ranks second in DA performance (see Fig.\ref{fig:da-compare} (a)).
-However, it rises the most rapidly compared with other DA methods (see Fig.\ref{fig:da-compare} (b)).
-Through analysis, we find that the correct pseudo labels generated by CDAN are more easily to be filtered into the clean set for DCG training.
-The final DG performance is decided by APL and DCG modules jointly.
+\begin{itemize}[leftmargin=12pt, topsep=2pt, itemsep=0pt] \item{\textbf{Explore Different Pseudo Labeling Methods.}} We study the impact of APL on SSDG by using different pseudo labeling (PL) techniques to implement APL, including DANN~\cite{dann}, MCD~\cite{mcd}, and MME~\cite{MME}.
+As shown in Fig.\ref{fig:da-compare}(a), the accuracy of the pseudo labels is increased as the training goes on.
+This is because the domain gap in APL is getting smaller as EID evolves.
+Both the experimental results of MCD and MME is better than that of DANN, because MCD and MME can obtain higher-quality pseudo labels than DANN.
+Connecting Fig.\ref{fig:da-compare}(b) to Table \ref{tab:ablation_apl}, we can see that the accuracy of pseudo labels in APL is positively related with DG performance in DCG.